 Damaging electrical or phone lines or equipment is considered a “wobbler,” which means it can either be charged as a misdemeanor or felony.
 When deciding which, the prosecutor will review factors such as any criminal history, the extent of damage, and the reason for the defendant’s actions.

 If the decision is to file it as a misdemeanor, a defendant may be sentenced up to a year in jail plus fines and restitution.
 If filed as a felony, the sentence may be up to a three years in prison.

 Damaging electrical or phone lines that people rely on for functioning phones in order to remain connected to emergency response services is a serious crime that could result in death.

-If you have been arrested and are facing criminal charges for damaging electrical or phone lines or equipment, you need the expert legal advice of a criminal defense attorney such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+If you have been arrested and are facing criminal charges for damaging electrical or phone lines or equipment, you need the expert legal advice of a criminal defense attorney such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Phone: (619) 297-2800